 - Hydraulic, pneumatic, electrical, fuel and air systems

 - Fiberglass and other insulating parts

 - Cable and wiring harnesses

 - Any loose or missing parts

 You may also want to consider downloading IndustrySafe's mobile app to record your inspection findings.
-This safety software will enable you to use pre-built checklists based off of OSHA regulations (including its aerial lift requirements).
-You can also use your own, upload pictures and work with or without internet access.
-It's also compatible with iPhones and Android phones.
-Sign up for a free trial of IndustrySafe's mobile app today.
+This EHS inspection software will enable you to use pre-built checklists based off of OSHA regulations (including its aerial lift requirements).
+You can also use your own checklists based off your company's needs.